matutter/foremon/README.md

 file changes are detected.

-water intends to have feature parity to [nodemon][nodemon], a similar tool for the NodeJS ecosystem, but provide those features within a python tool toolchain.
-To use `water` run your script or module as `water <script or module here>` or run `water --help` for advanced usage.
+water intends to have feature parity to [nodemon][nodemon], a similar tool for the NodeJS ecosystem, but provide those features within a python toolchain.
+To use `water` run your script or module as `water [script or module]` or run `water --help` for advanced usage.

 File monitoring for water is provided by [watchdog][watchdog] which provides its own shell-utility, [watchmedo][watchmedo].